wingc34/The-Haunted-House/README.md

 >
 > How about you scare people!
 >
-> This game is about you act as a theme park staff to scare players in the haunted house.
+> This game is about you act as a theme park staff change different costumes to scare players in the haunted house.

 ## Game Information
 > Game Genre: RPG